International Journal of Eating Disorders

 Figures/Tables: a maximum of 2 essential tables/figures, overall

-The methods section should include a statement about sample selection, response rate, and other factors that would impact selection or response bias and, in turn, representativeness of the sample and, if the study involves qualitative data, a statement about sample size in relation to theme saturation.
+The methods section should include a statement about sample selection, response rate, and other factors that would impact selection or response bias and, in turn, representativeness of the sample.
+Inclusion of small samples requires justification and authors should be mindful of recommendations concerning minimal sample sizes in subfields (e.g., genetic research, instrument development, etc., where adequate samples may number in the hundreds).
+If the study involves qualitative data, authors need to include a statement about sample size in relation to theme saturation.
 Authors also are asked to provide information about reliability and validity of study measures.
 If the work involves cross-cultural assessment or assessment in a new language or study population, authors should provide information about local literacy in the language of assessment, the validity of (or process for validating) a translation of an assessment, and for inclusion of regional samples, a statement about the representativeness of the regional sample (or distinction from) the national sample.
-If statistical analyses are employed, effect size estimates should be reported in the results section
+If statistical analyses are employed, effect size estimates should be reported in the results section.

 (3) Critical Analysis and Synthesis/Review articles critically review the status of a given research area and propose new directions for research and/or practice.
 Both systematic and meta-analytic review papers are welcomed if they review a literature that is advanced and/or developed to the point of warranting a review and synthesis of existing studies.
 Reviews of topics with a limited number of studies are unlikely to be deemed as substantive enough for a Critical Review paper.
 Moreover, the journal is not interested in papers that merely describe or compile a list of previous studies without a critical synthesis of the literature that moves the field the forward.